 On January 13, 2012, the Board issued an Order to Show Cause Why Petitions Should Not Be Dismissed on Grounds That They Allege Errors in Subjective Judgment ("Show Cause Order").
 The Show Cause Order covered all the petitions at issue in this Final Determination.
-The Board found that, although the Petitioner filed Form 131 petitions with the Board, that petition form is designated for appeals that are begun at the local level under Ind.
-Code Ind.

-Code § 6-1.1-15-1, and the Petitioner appeared to have waited until well past that statute's deadline to initiate its appeals.
-Thus, to be viewed as timely, it appeared that the Petitioner's appeals had to be treated as Form 133 petitions.
-To the extent that the Petitioner believed (1) that it alleged objective errors and therefore could properly bring its claims on Form 133 petitions, or (2) that it complied with the deadlines and other requirements for the general appeal process laid out in Ind.
-Code § 6-1.1-15-1, the Board gave the Petitioner until March 1, 2012, to file a memorandum and any other materials to support its position.
-The Board gave the Respondent until April 3, 2012, to file any response.
+In the Show Cause Order, the Board explained why it believed that the petitions did not allege objective errors that could be corrected under the Form 133 procedure outlined in Ind.
+Code § 6-1.1-15-12.
+To the extent that the Petitioner believed that its claims were properly raised on Form 133 petitions, the Board gave the Petitioner until March 1, 2012, to file a memorandum and any other materials to support its position.
+The Board also gave the Respondent until April 3, 2012, to file any response.

-Various other homeowners' associations and developers in Boone, Decatur, Hamilton, Hendricks, Marion, and Morgan counties1 filed similar petitions, and the Board issued similar show cause orders in those appeals.
-Because of the similarities in the petitions and in the parties' responses to the show cause orders, the Board consolidated the appeals for purposes of a hearing on the show cause orders.2 The Board held that hearing on August 29, 2012 through its designated administrative law judge, David Pardo ("ALJ").
+Various other homeowners' associations and developers in Boone, Decatur, Hamilton, Hendricks, Marion, and Morgan counties filed similar petitions, and the Board issued similar show cause orders in those appeals.
+Because of the similarities in the petitions and in the parties' responses to the show cause orders, the Board consolidated the appeals for purposes of a hearing on the show cause orders.
+The Board held that hearing on August 29, 2012 through its designated administrative law judge, David Pardo ("ALJ").

 All pleadings and documents filed in the above-captioned appeals as well as all orders and notices issued by the Board or its ALJ are part of the record, as is the digital recording of the August 29, 2012 hearing.
-In addition, the Petitioner offered the following three exhibits at the August 29 hearing, all of which were admitted without objection:
+In addition, the Petitioner offered the following three exhibits at the August 29 hearing all, of which were admitted without objection:

-Petitioner Exhibit 1: Property Record Card ("PRC") for a property owned by Brenwick TND Communities, LLC,
+Petitioner Exhibit 1: Property Record Card ("PRC") for a property owned by Brenwick

+TND Communities, LLC,

-Petitioner Exhibit 2; PRC for a property owned by Countryside Homeowner's Ass'n,
+Petitioner Exhibit 2; PRC for a property owned by Countryside Homeowner's Ass'n, Petitioner Exhibit 3: PRC for a property owned by Springmill Villages Homeowners